 But, that does lead me to this point.
 By using different ingredients than what a recipe calls for may make it taste different.
 That could be either better or worse.
 Regardless, when you’re in a bind and you can’t get out to the store, substituting ingredients should help you out in a pinch.

 Now not all substitutions will work, as each alternative may not be the best fit in every case, especially when you’re baking.
-The thing about baking is, it’s more of a science than cooking.
-With cooking, you can fudge around and still get great results, but baking; not so much.
+The thing about baking is, that it’s more of a science than cooking.
+With cooking, you can fudge around and still get great results, but with baking; not so much.

 Recipe substitutions for dairy

 When it comes to dairy, you’ll have to pay attention to the differences between the textures of each product.
 Some liquid dairy products will thicken or thin quicker if mixed with another type of product.
 For instance, if you mix milk with cornstarch, it will thicken up quicker than it would if you added it to greek yogurt.